 This past Friday evening Bicycling Magazine held a gathering at Sea Otter after the days races wrapped up.
 The bbq was a great time and place for them to announce their Editors Choice awards for 2016.
 We were told we should attend.
 That’s all they could tell us..
 As it turns out we had built them an Vamoots RSL that was ready for Sram Etap.
 They would fly to Sram HQ in Chicago and install the new wireless wonder groups onto a 54cm Vamoots RSL that was built with no shift routing stops.
 This project was proposed to us back at Interbike in September of 2015.
 The frame was also requested with our clean engraved head tube and etched decal locations.
 This would be the first ever Sram Etap Moots build.
 The bike ended up making the rounds and saw good milage.
 The Bicycling Editors awarded 42 awards in various categories.
 The Vamoots RSL was awarded the “awesome award”……the editors words: “Somewhere in the early aughts, titanium stopped being the dream-bike material it had been in the 90s, replaced by carbon fiber for a lot of people.
 But ti never left; in fact, it got better, and the Vamoots RSL might be the most fully realized ti frame we’ve ever ridden.
 The magic is the mystery: that titanium can somehow be this light, stiffer than you expect it to be, but still supple enough to soak up broken pavement that caught you by surprise in a hard corner at 45mph because you were drafting a car (not that we’d advise that, but still).
 The Vamoots RSL is raceable, it’s adventure-able, and it’s weekend ride-able.
 Swing a leg over and it’s instantly amazing and familiar; astounding and comfortable; somehow, it’s always the right bike.”
 We are flatered to have our second (the first was last year when the Vamoots DR was awarded best disc road bike) Bicycling Magazine Editor’s Choice bike.
 BICYCLING MAGAZINE EDITORS CHOICE AWARD READ MORE ABOUT THE RSL

 We raised $5000.00 in 2015 for the CAA!
 You can be a part of this in 2016!
-REGISTER FOR THE 2016 MOOTS RANCH RALLY It’s time to Rally!
+THE 2016 RANCH RALLY IS SOLD OUT It’s time to Rally!
 Back for its third year, we are gearing up for the Moots-Colorado Ranch Rally 2016.
 Limited to 150 riders we are planing for a great day of riding and raising money for the COMMUNITY AG ALLIANCE of Steamboat.
 This fundraiser ride is an amazing way to see the roads less traveled around Steamboat, meet some new friends and challenge yourself along the way.
 Now in its third year, the Moots Colorado Ranch Rally is a 50 mile cyclosportive held on the dirt and gravel roads around Steamboat Springs.
 Just 5 miles of the route are on pavement.
 The other 45 miles feature rural dirt and gravel roads that connect area historical ranches and farms.
 You will pass by historic Elk Mountain Cemetery, climb up to Mystic, touch the Wolf Mountain area and descend down Deep Creek before the rolling hills of County Road 52E and finish it off with a small climb over Fly Gulch.
 Enjoy a stunning day on the bike on the very roads we test and develop our bikes.
 The event starts and finishes at Moots World Headquarters.
 This is a non-timed, non-competitive ride.
 You can ride at your own pace or that of the group around you.
 There are no awards other than seeing the amazing countryside around Steamboat Springs and meeting some great people along the way.
 When you enter the event you will also be entered into the drawing for a MOOTS ROUTT frame. (choice of 7 stock frame sizes, retail value of $3540.00) Moots is partnering with the Community Agriculture Alliance (CAA) to showcase the importance of the local ranches in our area.
 All proceeds from the event will go to CAA.
 This route will pass several Centennial Ranches of Routt County, which means they have been in the same family for at least 100 years.
 Lunch will be served at the ROCKING C BAR RANCH that is on the route.
 Later that evening we will meet at Moots HQ for an evening of factory tours, “adult beverages”, hors d’oevures and the drawing for the Moots frame.
 We are limiting the event to 150 riders, first come, first serve.
 SIGN UP NOW to make sure you have a spot in this event that has become a Moots Classic.
 Go here to enter: MOOTS COLORADO RANCH RALLY 2016 WHAT YOU GET Entered into the MOOTS FRAME DRAWING just for this event…think about that…..1 of 150 chances to win a frame valued at $ 3450.00 !!
 Pastries by SMELL THAT BREAD RISTRETTO COFFEE for that giddy-up in your pedal MAVIC world renown neutral support on course VELOSCAPES sag wagon on course RAPHA mobile cycle shop on site Lunch at a nearby ranch Moots factory tours Event t-shirt Event “hipster cotton musette bag” Route cue sheet Event bandana w/cue sheet printed on it Locally raised beef

 The engraved head tube goes along and is only avaliable with our etched logo option.
 Our CNC department runs the head tube through the engraving process before the frame is welded.
 This finish is available on all Moots models with a 44mm head tube.
 The Vamoots model can be ordered with the optional 44mm head tube to achieve this same finish option.
 Let’s have a closer look…….
 MOOTS BUILD OF THE WEEK: frame model: VAMOOTS RSL fork: MOOTS TAPERED CARBON ROAD finish option: ENGRAVED HEAD TUBE W/ETCHED LOGOS by MOOTS size: 60CM weight: 15.8 LBS build kit: SHIMANO D/A Di2 contact points: ENVE-BAR, STEM, SEAT POST & 4.5 CLINCHERS W/CARBON ENVE HUBS owner: MARK SATKIEWICZ Model name and owners name etched onto the frame.
 The chain stay and all other decal locations are etched onto the frame.
 The subtle etched finish gives the entire package a minimalistic look.
 All business for this machine.
 Mr. Moots rides along on the seat tube.
 Clean lines and etched finish make this an understated build.
 Di2 wire exits the chain stay through the drop out.
 Ready for 2016!
 The owner of this build went with his name on the top tube.
 44mm head tube works perfectly with our tapered carbon road fork.
 Note: subtle logos on the fork as well.